rotki/docs/usage-guides/customization.md

 > Set how often (in hours) the version will be checked for updates.

-#### Balance Data Saving Frequency
+#### Balance Snapshots Saving Frequency

-> Set how often (in hours) the balance data is saved.
-This data helps calculate statistics and historical data for the user.
+> Set how often (in hours) the balance data snapshots are saved.
+This data helps calculate statistics historical and graph data for the user.

 #### Treat Staked ETH as ETH